Raku/advent/raku-advent-2020/local-drafts/moritz-declarative-apis.md

 How does `Cro` know that the `meet` callback belongs to `$app1` and `greet` belongs to `$app2`?
 The `route` subroutine needs to call the block passed to it to find out what callbacks it declares, so it needs to inject some kind of context into the block.
 The way to do that is through a [dynamically scoped variable](https://docs.raku.org/language/variables#index-entry-Dynamically_scoped_variables).

-In Raku, you can do that by setting a variable with the `*` sigil:
+In Raku, you can do that by declaring a variable with `*` after the [sigil](https://docs.raku.org/language/glossary#index-entry-Sigil).

     sub outer(&callback) {
         my @*DYNAMIC;